-The final test will consist of an alternative test model that will include a theoretical part (60% of the final grade) with the same essay questions proposed for the system of continuous assessment and a practical part (40% of the final grade) that will include a question about the proposed compulsory reading (20%) as well as two additional practical questions related to particular aspects of the programme (20%).
+The final test will consist of an alternative test model that will include a theoretical part that covers all the theoretical content of the subject and will take place on the official calls (60% of the final grade) with the same essay questions proposed for the system of continuous assessment and a practical part (40% of the final grade) that will include a question about the proposed compulsory reading (20%) as well as two additional practical questions related to particular aspects of the programme (20%).
 In order to pass the subject, it is necessary first to pass the theoretical part, obtaining a minimum score of 3 points out of 6 to be added to the second part.

 The choice of the global assessment system corresponds to students, for each call (ordinary and extraordinary) of each subject.
 To this end, teachers will handle such requests through a specific space created for this purpose in the Online Campus.
 In the case that no express request is made by the student, the default selection will be that of continuous assessment.
 The deadlines for choosing the global assessment system will be as follows: For those subjects being taught in the first semester, such selection will be made during the first quarter of the teaching period.
-For those subjects being taught in the second semester, such choice will be made during the first quarter of the teaching period or until the last day of the extended enrolment period if this ends after that period.
+For those subjects being taught in the second semester, such choice will be made during the first quarter of the extended enrolment period if this ends after that period.